-But he struggled for most of the season, allowing 26 catches on 40 throws with him in coverage for 376 yards and three touchdowns.
+He started two of the eight games he played last season before having season-ending sports hernia surgery.
+He was overmatched when he did play, allowing 26 catches on 40 throws with him in coverage for 376 yards and three touchdowns, according to Pro Football Focus.
 He had an interception and allowed a 110 passer rating against.